 Communications Student Leadership Council (SLC)

 The Roar (formerly The Navigator) is Piedmont University's award-winning campus newspaper produced by students, for students.
 The paper comes out every two weeks and is distributed across both the Demorest and Athens campuses.
-Students interested in writing for The Roar should contact the appropriate section editor or the Editor-in-Chief.
-ADVISOR: Joe Dennis
+Students interested in writing for The Roar should contact the appropriate section editor or the editor-in-chief.
+ADVISOR: Laura Hudgens

 Radio Club (WPCZ)